Glycerol-3-phosphate oxidase

-Thus, the two substrates of this enzyme are sn-glycerol 3-phosphate and O_{2}, whereas its two products are dihydroxyacetone phosphate (DHAP) and H_{2}O_{2}.
+The two substrates of this enzyme are sn-glycerol 3-phosphate and oxygen.
+Its products are dihydroxyacetone phosphate and hydrogen peroxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is sn-glycerol-3-phosphate:oxygen 2-oxidoreductase.
 Other names in common use include glycerol phosphate oxidase, glycerol-1-phosphate oxidase, glycerol phosphate oxidase, L-alpha-glycerophosphate oxidase, alpha-glycerophosphate oxidase, and L-alpha-glycerol-3-phosphate oxidase.
 This enzyme participates in glycerophospholipid metabolism.
 It employs one cofactor, FAD.